How to Hide/Reveal a Sticky Header on Scroll (With JavaScript)

 Each time we scroll down, the toggle button (and the header in general) should disappear with a slide-out animation.
 If we then scroll up, it should appear with a slide-in animation.

-• As we scroll up, it’ll be given the scroll-up class.
+class. - As we scroll up, it’ll be given the

-• If we scroll to the top of the page, it will lose its scroll-up class.
+class. - If we scroll to the top of the page, it will lose its

 Here’s the JavaScript code to handle that: